-We need you!
-Today we launched a new accessibility survey in a bid to better understand where organisations are in their accessibility journeys, and the barriers (or perceived barriers) to making digital accessibility a business priority.
+In 2020 we launched a new accessibility survey to better understand where organisations are in their accessibility journeys, and the barriers (or perceived barriers) to making digital accessibility a business priority.
 We polled more than 100 UK digital professionals in UX and other areas of digital product design and development.

 CXcon: The Accessibility Edition

-Our first conference, at Atmosphere 29 in Millbank Tower, London, is CXcon: The Accessibility Edition, and will bring together 100+ heads of digital, senior decision-makers, and UX practitioners, together with accessibility experts and thought leaders, to help organisations:
+Our first conference is CXcon: The Accessibility Edition, a one-date, remote event bringing together 100+ heads of digital, senior decision-makers, and UX practitioners, together with accessibility experts and thought leaders, to help organisations:

 - understand and build a business case for digital accessibility

 - learn about digital accessibility best practice

 - embed inclusive design into their digital product design processes

 The jam-packed agenda gave attendees practical advice, inspirational stories, case studies, and the change to hear first-hand from disabled customers, with speakers from the likes of Barclays, Scope, the RNIB, and more.